 How are the parts delivered?

-All orders will be shipped as quickly as possible via USPS, UPS, or Fed-Ex.
+All orders will be shipped as quickly as possible via USPS, UPS, Fed-Ex or local courier.
 If you prefer local pick-up arrangements can be made.
 We service Houston and surrounding areas.

 Does Envision 3D Printing offer price matching?